 VMWare Workspace ONE®, previously known as AirWatch, is a unified endpoint management software environment providing device security and app management.
 MobileCorp has proven capability in the design and build of VMWare instances, profile configuration, and ongoing platform management.

-Microsoft Intune seamlessly integrates with the Microsoft 365 environment to deliver an integrated endpoint management platform.
+Microsoft Intune UEM seamlessly integrates with the Microsoft 365 environment to deliver an integrated endpoint management platform.
 MobileCorp has enterprise-level capability in building and managing Microsoft Intune environments for company-owned and BYO devices.
 The MobileCorp fleet runs on Intune.

 SOTI is an enterprise mobility management platform for business-critical mobile and IoT devices.
 Secure and manage all endpoints, build apps in minutes, and eliminate downtime.
 MobileCorp can design, build and manage your SOTI environment.